benjaminykim/briefs-backend/README.md

 ## Future Considerations

-- use Typescript.
+- use Typescript
-- use a NoSQL database as a relation database does not aptly fit the project requirements.
+- use a NoSQL database as a relation database does not aptly fit the project requirements
-- use CircleCI for continuous integration.
+- use CircleCI for continuous integration
-- Database will be decoupled from this configuration and stored in the cloud.
+- Database will be decoupled from this configuration and stored in the cloud
 - have 100% code coverage via JEST
 - have git badges for status updates
 - API documentation generator via OpenAPI or Swagger